EBZebra/docs/edge/source/guide/tutorial/keycapture.md

 In the first three lines of code above, three keys are remapped: the volume-up and volume-down keys and the menu softkey on a TC55.
 After that we set a text indicator letting the user know that key mapping has been turned on.
 If you're working with a device other than the TC55, you'll be able to adjust which keys are mapped in a later step.

 ###STEP 5: Turn key mappings off

-* To provide a method to reset the key mappings, **add the following after the 'keymappings on' method**:
+The next function provides a way to remap and reset the keys.

+* **Add the method `fnKeyMapOff()` at the bottom of the SCRIPT section**, which is between the end BODY tag and the end HTML tag:

 Sample JavaScript: